andres-arias/andres-arias/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://linkedin.com/in/andresarias95)
 [![Website Badge](https://img.shields.io/badge/Website-3b5998?style=flat-square&logo=google-chrome&logoColor=white)](https://andres.world/)

-I’m a Computer Engineer from Costa Rica working as an Embedded Software Engineer for R&D at [Boston Scientific](https://www.bostonscientific.com).
+I’m a Computer Engineer from Costa Rica working as an Embedded Software Engineer.

 Computing has always been my passion.
 I love learning new technologies, skills and tinker with stuff.
 I also find interesting the intersection between technology and our cultures and how it impacts our life.